fitzterra/volt-div/README.md

-Since the divider values will be calculated to get Vout as close as possible to 5V with Vin at it's max value, it is possible that Vout will go above the max allowed ADC input value of 5V should Vin exceed the max expected voltage.
+Since the divider values will be calculated to get Vout as close as possible to 5V with Vin at it's max value, it is possible that Vout will go above the max allowed ADC input value of 5V (or rather Vcc) should Vin exceed the max expected voltage.
 When in doubt, rather allow for a slightly larger Vin max value and loose a tiny bit of accuracy that loosing an *Arduino*!

 Start by selecting a value for R2 less than 10k, but still high enough to minimize the current through the divider.
-I normally use a value of 8k2 for this resistor.
+A value between 4k7 and 8k2 should be goog for this resistor.

 So now we have: